maybeElse/FiveSou/README.md

 # FiveSou: A Riichi Mahjong Hand Scorer

-Given a completed hand and various relevant information, this determines how the hand is scored and what payment split should be applied.
+Given a completed hand and various relevant information, determine how the hand is scored and what payment split should be applied.

 ## Usage